 Australia funded the Port Moresby General Hospital to pilot a new TB medication for children in 2016.
 The flavoured pills dissolve easily in water and are expected to increase the number of children completing treatment.
-A total of 120 children are now being treated with the new drugs, including 29 new cases since August.
+A total of 477 children are now being treated with the new drugs, including 358 new cases since August 2016.

 Australia is also working with PNG's business community to address TB in the workplace.
-Australia has provided \$350,000 of seed funding for the Business Engaged Against TB (BEAT) project to promote healthier and productive workforce in PNG.
+Australia has provided \$350,000 of seed funding for the Business for Health project formerly called the Business Engaged Against TB (BEAT) project to promote healthier and productive workforce in PNG.
 World Vision is the implementing partner of this project.
+The Business for Health project was officially launched on 28 February 2017.